Advanced Spatial Analysis¶

 Tips and Best Practices for Visualizations¶

-Neighborhood Enrichment: - Use at least 100 permutations, preferably 500-1000 for publication - Interpret enrichment scores in context of p-values - Look for consistent patterns across multiple ROIs - Consider biological context when interpreting results
+Neighborhood Enrichment: - Interpret the heatmap by row cluster versus neighbor cluster - Compare results across graph settings and ROI aggregation modes - Look for consistent patterns across multiple ROIs - Consider biological context when interpreting results

 Co-occurrence Analysis: - Use pairwise mode to explore all relationships - Use one_vs_others mode to focus on specific cell types - Compare results across different graph construction methods - Consider multiple testing correction for many comparisons